 Three of us immediately turned to our ranger, Maziel, who shot us a glare.
-Then he pulled her hood over her head, white locks of hair falling over his eyes.
+Then they pulled her hood over her head, white locks of hair falling over his eyes.
 Her?
-A year together and I still remained uncertain.
+A year together and I still guessed.

 “Well, I did grow up around these parts,” Zan answered, “but I’ve been away for a while.
 Monk school and such.”

 “Ahhhh,” Cosmo feigned, head buried in Zan’s bag while he steered back to the group.
 Feeps quietly pulled the kender away with a shaking head.